-The system will check the level when it is in the balanced state in the water every [nitrogen_balanced_check_interval] minutes.
+The system will check the water level when it is in the balanced state every [waterlevel_balanced_check_interval] minutes.

-The system will check the level when it is in the balancing state in the water every [nitrogen_balancing _check_interval] minutes.
+The system will check the water level when it is in the balancing state every [waterlevel_balancing _check_interval] minutes.

-The system will check the phosphorus(P) level in the water every [phosphorus_check_interval].

-The system will check the potassium(K) level in the water every [potassium_check_interval].

-It will ensure the levels are kept to an NPK ratio of [NPK_ratio] by adding nutrients as needed.

 If the system cannot solve an issue, it will alert the administrator.

 The system generates reports based on the inputs of the administrator.